 As always the Boston Marathon will be held on Patriot’s Day, the third in April.
-This year the marathon will be run on April 16th.
+This year the marathon will be run on Monday, April 15th.
 You can expect some of the best athletes in the world to show up for the race.
-Last year’s marathon was won by Geoffrey Kirui.
-Bringing the trophy back to a Kenyan for the first time in 5 years.
-Edna Kiplagat of Kenya won the Women’s open.
+Last year’s marathon was won by Yuki Kawauchi.
+It was his first major marathon win.
+Lisa Larsen of the US won the Women’s open.
 Don’t miss a minute of the action.
-Watch the 2018 Boston Marathon live from anywhere in the world with a VPN.
+Watch the 2019 Boston Marathon live from anywhere in the world with a VPN.
 Here’s a list of some great options.

 The first Boston Marathon was held on the third Monday in April in 1897.
 It was inspired by the revival of the marathon in the 1896 Olympic Games.
 The race remains as the oldest marathon in the US, and the second oldest continuously held footrace in North America.
 Given its age, there is a lot of history involved with the Boston Marathon.
 From doping and cheating scandals to deaths and even the 2013 bombing, this race has seen its share of incidents.